pyston/pyston_v1/README.md

 $ make check -j4
 ```

 And see that hopefully all of the tests pass.
+(If they don't, please email pyston-dev.)

-> If you see that the tests do not pass, please email pyston-dev.
+We also have a new CMake-based build system which is easier and faster to get running; see the end of INSTALLING.md for information.

 All pull requests are built and tested by travis-ci.org running Ubuntu 12.04.
 See [travis-ci.org/dropbox/pyston/builds](https://travis-ci.org/dropbox/pyston/builds).